Easy-to-make Sensitive Soap Recipe

 - Silicone mold – This is the one I use

-This recipe calls for a Tablespoon of calendula-infused sweet almond oil.
+This recipe calls for calendula-infused sweet almond oil.
 You could use any light oil to make this addition to the recipe including grapeseed oil, cold-pressed sunflower oil, or olive oil.
 The important thing is that you infuse it with high quality calendula petals.
 These can be grown yourself or purchased online.

 Calendula is a sensitive but powerful skin herb.
 It helps soothe inflammation and speed up the the healing of minor wounds, burns, and dermatitis-related skin issues.
 You can also find calendula used in Lovely Greens recipes for rich body cream and this Calendula Cold-process Soap Recipe.